khushipurwar83-tech/Lostlink-Campus-lost-and-found-/README.md

 - *Why :* It’s fast, scalable, and easy to setup for hackathon MVP
 ## How to Run (for Round 1)
 This Round 1 repository contains only the submission for PPT.
-Non functional code of Round 1 and Full source code of Round 2 round 1：Idea + PPT round2： source code with a MVP prototype